 If you are using MySQL 5.0 or later, and Visual Studio as your development environment, you can also use the MySQL Visual Studio Plugin.
 The plugin acts as a DDEX (Data Designer Extensibility) provider: you can use the data design tools within Visual Studio to manipulate the schema and objects within a MySQL database.
-For more information, see Chapter 4, Connector/Net Visual Studio Integration.
+For more information, see MySQL for Visual Studio.

 From Connector/Net 5.1 through 6.6, the Visual Studio Plugin is part of the main Connector/Net package.
 Starting with 6.7, the Visual Studio Plugin has been separated out into it's own product.
 The MySQL for Visual Studio Plugin release notes can be found at MySQL Connector/Net Release Notes.

 MySQL Connector/Net supports full versions of Visual Studio 2008, 2010, and 2012, although the extent of support may be limited depending on your versions of MySQL Connector/Net and Visual Studio.
-For details, see Chapter 4, Connector/Net Visual Studio Integration.
+For details, see MySQL for Visual Studio.